bouchrabenali/nlp-project/README.md

 2. **Exploring the Data**: Data exploration is essential to understand the dataset.
 This step revealed class imbalance issues and missing values, which are crucial for further improvements or avoiding errors.

 3. **Data Preprocessing**: Data preprocessing involves tasks like cleaning the text, removing stopwords, and tokenizing the text data.
+The preprocessing script is in a seperate python script.

 4. **Training a Baseline Model**: In this step, various machine learning models were evaluated to choose the most efficient one for sentiment analysis.
 5. **Improving the Baseline**: Different techniques, including oversampling and hyperparameter tuning  were used to enhance the performance of the baseline model.